 First home withdrawal – if you’ve been a KiwiSaver member for at least three years, you may be able to make a first home withdrawal from your fund.
 The property you buy must be in New Zealand and you must be intending to live in it.
 If that’s the case, you should be able to withdraw all but $1,000 of the money in your fund.
 Just remember that withdrawing money now will affect your retirement savings.
 To find out more, talk to your KiwiSaver fund provider.
 If you don’t know who that is, call Inland Revenue.

 First home grant – if your income is less than certain levels, and you’ve been regularly contributing at least the minimum to KiwiSaver for three years, you may also be eligible for a KiwiSaver First Home Grant.
-These can provide a lump sum for each buyer of up to $5,000 for existing homes and $10,000 for new builds.
+These can provide a lump sum for each buyer of up to $5,000 for existing homes and up to $10,000 for new builds.
 If more than one eligible person is buying the property, each person can receive the grant.
 Other criteria apply, including house price caps for different areas of New Zealand.
 To find out more, visit kaingaora.govt.nz.
 In some circumstances, people who have already owned a home or property may still be eligible for the KiwiSaver First Home Grant.

 Getting help from parents to buy a home